Afghanistan Cricket Board: Domestic competitions

 Afghanistan's domestic structure consisted of a 25-over Inter-Provincial Tournament, which had the participation of 22 provinces in the tournament.
 The aim of the tournament was to spread the game across the country and to generate a greater depth of talent for the national team to select from.
 The best players from the tournament were selected for Afghanistan-A and under-19 teams based on their performance and would be sent for training and coaching to Bangladesh.
-Afghanistan teams often visit Pakistan.
-Currently Afghanistan A team is visiting Pakistan.
+Afghanistan teams often visit Pakistan.In February 2013, the Afghanistan national cricket team traveled to Pakistan for a series of List A and T20 matches.

 Two teams from the 12-team first round will advance to the next round.
 The top six from the tournament will then contest Afghanistan's main domestic event - a 50 over tournament in Kabul in May 2010.
 The 50 over tournament was won by Kabul Province.

 Starting in 2011, Afghanistan's domestic cricket structure has grown.
 The expanded Inter-Provincial Tournament was reorganized into a 50 over tournament and divided into a Challenge Cup section (the Etisalat ODN Challenge Cup with 20 provincial teams) and an Elite Cup section (with 12 provincial teams; 4 of them qualifiers from the Challenge Cup section).
 In addition to the Inter-Provincial cricket the Afghanistan Cricket Board (ACB) has divided the provinces of Afghanistan into 5 Cricket Regions to enable the better management of the game.
 The Regions are Amo in the north (centered on Balkh), Spin Ghar in the east (centered on Nangarhar), Band-e-Amir in the centre (centered on Kabul), Mis Ainak in the southeast (centered on Khost), and Boost in the west and southwest (centered on Kandahar).
 The 5 regions in turn have representative teams which play in all traditional 3 formats of cricket; the Ahmad Shah Abdali One-Day Tournament, Ahmad Shah Abdali T20 Tournament and Ahmad Shah Abdali 4-day Tournament.

 In addition to an expansion of the inter-provincial tournament from 25-over matches to 50-over matches and the addition of the T-20 and multi-day formats, cricket in Afghanistan has now expanded across the provinces as well; 32 of the 34 provinces now have representatives sides All provinces except Daykundi and Farah have a representative team, while the ACB recognizes Afghan Refugees and Kochain as provincial teams.
 There are also plans to expand the three-day league competition into a four-day league in 2014.

 The UAE-based telecommunications company, Etisalat is now one of the main sponsors of Afghanistan's cricket, including being the then title sponsor in Afghanistan's division 2 inter-provincinal challenge cup and the Etisalat Sixes T20 Tournament, which is now sponsored by Afghan company called "Alokozay" Shpageeza Cricket League.